midgleyc/challenge-price-calculator/README.md

 Inventory is quite simple -- each item is an identifier combined with a price.
 Possible extensions would be prices in non-UK currencies, but for now let's consider only the simple case.
 I think a good implementation for this would be to read from a JSON file: it could contain an array containing the inventory items, specifying their identifier and price.

 Offers are substantially more complicated.
 I think a simple solution would be to provide an "OfferFactory" in Resources that accepts an identifier and returns an Offer, and then read from a configuration file the identifiers of offers that are currently active.
 This requires that all offers be present in the OfferFactory: you could acquire a bit more freedom by adding some abstraction -- if there's a class for "10% off apples", you know what the class for "20% off bread" looks like -- but going down this road would eventually want you to implement some sort of DSL.

+# Design notes

+The source is arranged into one service (the console app) and three libraries: the base, which contains the logic; `Contract`, which contains interfaces and POCOs; and `Resources`, which contains implementations of the Inventory and Offers.
+Classes in base were determined by looking at the flow of logic in the console app and looking for logical separation:
+* first, parse the input
+* second, calculate the total price and applied discounts
+* third, print the output
+Early on, I considered inlining the output class into the console app, but as I had to make some assumptions about the formatting in certain cases I decided it would be better outside.
+I designed which classes I wanted before I started coding and mostly stuck to that, but some contracts, such as `IOffers`, weren't decided until quite late.

+I considered having IOffers have the contract of `ICollection<Discount> CheckDiscounts(IEnumerable<Item> items);`.
+I decided against it as this means the business logic goes in the resource assembly -- I wanted a degree of separation there.
+Determining the subtotal and computing the discounts could be separate classes, but as the first is one line I thought it was fair enough to have them together -- the intent is clear.

+While writing the tests for discounts, I reconsidered my "Item is id and price idea".
+We'd expect all items of the same type to have the same price, so we shouldn't need to specify it for every item.
+However, we still might (see the discount section) need to apply discounts to a single item.
+Using the identifier to look up the price in an associated globally accessible dictionary is a possibility.
+I feel at the very least prices should be constant inside any single call.
+I think any changes here would be premature until I have a better understanding of the totality of the requirements.